Choice of Fund

 Nominating First Super as your default fund is simple.
 You can provide the Standard Choice Form to your employees to complete.

 Some important things you need to know

-Under Choice of Fund you need to do the following:
+Under Choice of Fund laws you need to do the following:

 - Commence Superannuation Guarantee contributions within two months of receiving written notice of an employee’s chosen fund

 - Make super contributions by the cut-off dates.
-If you haven’t received the completed ‘Standard choice’ form from new employees, their super contributions can be paid into your default fund
+If you haven’t received the completed ‘Standard Choice’ form from new employees, you must pay super into their stapled fund.
+If they don’t have a stapled fund, their super contributions can be paid into your default fund.

 - Upon request from an employee, you must accept up to one change of fund every 12 months.